Counting points on generic character varieties: Introduction

 \subsection{Overview}

 Character varieties of surface groups play a central role in diverse areas of mathematics and physics, such as gauge theory \cite{AtiyahBott83, HitchinProceedingofLMS87}, mirror symmetry \cite{HauselThaddeusInventiones2003}, non-abelian Hodge theory \cites{Simpson92, Simpson94i}, and the geometric Langlands program \cites{BeilinsonDrinfeld, BenZviNadler}.
 Consequently, the topology and geometry of these varieties have been the focus of active research for decades.
 In their groundbreaking works \cite{HRV08, HLRV11}, Hausel, Letellier, and Rodriguez-Villegas counted points on $\GL_n$-character varieties, leading to deep conjectures about the geometry of these varieties.

-Many of these conjectures have since been proven, greatly elucidating the geometry of character varieties.
-Notable achievements include the determination of the Betti numbers \cite{SchiffmannAnnals2016, MellitInventiones21, Mellit20}, the establishment of curious Poincaré duality and curious Hard Lefschetz \cite{MellitDecomposition}, and the recent resolution of the $P=W$ conjecture, cf. \cite{HoskinPW}.
+Many of these conjectures have since been proven.
+Notable achievements include the determination of the Betti numbers \cite{SchiffmannAnnals2016, MellitInventiones21, Mellit20}, the establishment of curious Poincaré duality and curious Hard Lefschetz \cite{MellitDecomposition}, and the recent resolution of the $P=W$ conjecture \cite{hausel2022p, maulik, HoskinPW}.

+In \cite{HLRV11}, the authors also considered the \emph{additive} version of character varieties, where the natural commutation relation is replaced by its Lie algebraic analogue.
+According to the Riemann--Hilbert correspondence, points on the usual (multiplicative) character varieties correspond to flat connections on vector bundles.
+When $g=0$, the points on the additive character variety correspond to flat connections on the \emph{trivial} bundle.
+Thus, when $g=0$, the additive character variety is a dense open subvariety of the usual character variety, sometimes known as the \emph{open de Rham space} \cite{HWW23}.